-(at around 47 mins) When the Simpsons arrive in Alaska, the border guard gives them $1,000 in exchange for the mining of Alaska's natural resources.
+(at around 47 minutes) When the Simpsons arrive in Alaska, the border guard gives them 1,000 dollars in exchange for the mining of Alaska's natural resources.
 This actually happens in real life, though a citizen has to reside there for at least twelve months first.
 The Alaska Permanent Fund, which is funded by oil production and revenue from other sources, pays out an annual dividend to every eligible Alaskan resident.
-When it began in 1982, Alaskans were paid $1,000.
+When it began in 1982, Alaskans were paid 1,000 dollars.
 The amount varies from year to year based on the growth of the fund.

 Release prints were delivered to theaters with the fake title "Yellow Harvest."
 This was also used as a fake working title.
 It references "Blue Harvest," the fake working title of Star Wars: Episode VI - Return of the Jedi (1983).

-"Spiderpig" by Hans Zimmer reached #3 after climbing from the 20s in the Irish Music Charts.
+"Spiderpig" by Hans Zimmer reached number three after climbing from the 20s in the Irish Music Charts.
 At just over a minute, it is the shortest track ever to make it in to the Irish Music Charts.
 In the U.K., it got as far as the Top 20.

 (at around 10 mins) Comic Book Guy claims that "EPA" was the sound made by Green Lantern when Sinestro threw him into a vat of acid.
 Geoff Johns, writer of the Green lantern comic book at the time, was a big fan of this film, and worked in "EPA" as a sound effect in the volume 4 issue 50, during a duel between those characters.